Blackfell/loki-docker/README.md

 ## installation

-This image is not available at version 0.6 via dockerhub (standby!), so no manual setup is required, simply use:
+This image is just and so available at version 0.6 via dockerhub, so no manual setup is required, simply use:

 ```
-$ sudo ./run_loki.sh
+$ git clone https://github.com/Blackfell/loki-docker && cd loki-docker && sudo ./run_loki.sh
 ```

 And you're away.

-If you like manual setup, you could:
+Of you could pull the image and run directly, of if you like manual setup, you could:

 ```
 $ git clone https://github.com/Blackfell/loki-docker loki-docker && cd loki-docker
 [...]
-$  sudo docker build -t loki:0.6 . # Loki version worked to is 0.6, get into the habit as I'll push this version to Docker hub eventually
+$  sudo docker build -t loki:0.6 .
 [...]
 ```